HaireLab/hydro-viz/README.md

 Methods to summarize data in hydrobasins

-These methods were developed for a presentaton given at IALE-NA in 2025, Raleigh North Carolina USA.
+These methods were developed for a presentation given at IALE-NA in 2025, Raleigh North Carolina USA.

 Results are posted on Data Basin and can be viewed in this gallery,